longy2k/obsidian-bmo-chatbot/README.md

 -   OpenAI
     -   gpt-3.5-turbo
     -   gpt-3.5-turbo-1106
-    -   gpt-4 (Context window: 8,192 tokens)
+    -   gpt-4
-    -   gpt-4-turbo-preview (Context window: 128,000 tokens)
+    -   gpt-4-turbo-preview
 -   Any Openrouter provided models.

 ## Other Notes

-"BMO" is a tag name for this project, inspired by the character BMO from the animated TV show "Adventure Time."
+"BMO" is a tag name for this project.
+Inspired by the character "BMO" from Adventure Time.

 Be MOre!